Address icon Unit 1, 56a Bensham Grove, Thornton Heath, Surrey, CR7 8DA

 Key Features of High-Performance Cryogenic Labels

-• Chemical Resistance: Designed to resist common laboratory chemicals such as Xylene, DMSO, ethanol, and isopropyl alcohol, crucial for sample processing.
+• Chemical and Process Resistance: Quality cryogenic constructions are designed to tolerate exposure to common laboratory solvents such as Xylene, DMSO, ethanol and isopropyl alcohol, as well as repeated handling during sample processing.

 Choosing the Right Cryogenic Label for Your Needs

-To ensure optimal performance, consider these factors when selecting cryogenic labels:
+To ensure reliable performance across freezing, storage and handling workflows, consider the following factors when selecting cryogenic labels:

-• Target Temperature Range: Specify the exact lowest temperature the label will endure (e.g., -20°C, -80°C, -196°C in LN2 vapor or liquid).
-Also consider the application temperature.
+• Target Temperature Range: Define the lowest temperature the label will experience (e.g., -20°C, -80°C, or -196°C in liquid nitrogen vapour or liquid), as well as any temperature cycling during handling or testing.

-• Print Method & Durability: Thermal transfer with a high-quality resin ribbon is almost always recommended for print longevity and resistance to smudging or chemical exposure.
+• Print Method & Durability: Thermal transfer printing with a high-performance resin ribbon is typically recommended to maintain barcode readability and resistance to chemicals and abrasion.

 Cryogenic Labels: Frequently Asked Questions